Where to stay outside of Yosemite National Park.

 There’s plenty to do in this area, especially if you love hiking!

 Be aware that Tioga Road is open seasonally, usually from May/June through November.
-If you are planning your trip far in advance, to be on the safe side, book accommodations near the Tioga Pass Entrance for July or August.
+If you are planning your trip far in advance, to be on the safe side, book accommodations near the Tioga Pass Entrance for July, August, and early September.

 The weather at higher elevations can be unpredictable in late spring and early fall.
 On rare occasions Tioga Road hasn’t opened until July and has closed in October.